 Salt Lake City-based private-equity firm Cimarron Healthcare Capital completed the acquisition of Ascent Behavioral Health in February, in partnership with, Monroe Capital and Veronis Suhler Stevenson (VSS).
-Ascent provides wilderness therapy, residential treatment and therapeutic boarding school programs for adolescents through its six residential programs in Utah.
-The investment will be used to support expansion of Ascent’s programs and potential acquisitions in the future.
+Ascent provides wilderness therapy, residential treatment, and therapeutic boarding school programs for adolescents through its six residential programs in Utah.
+The investment will be used to support the expansion of Ascent’s programs and potential acquisitions in the future.

 Early this year, the city of San Francisco announced its intention to purchase two residential care facilities—Grove Street House and South Van Ness Manor—which were at risk of closing.
 Grove Street House is a state-licensed, nine-bed residential mental health treatment facility.
 The city is in negotiations to purchase the 29-bed South Van Ness Manor facility.